-- o a fraud or financial irregularity investigation that reveals evidence to support suspicion or allegations; and/or - a provider failing to provide audit and assurance documents required by the GLA (to be set out in an audit code of practice). - ESFA defines an organisation as high risk "high risk organisation". - GLA is notified that the ESFA considers the provider a high risk organisation, as outlined in the ESFA's funding higher risk organisations and subcontractors policy guidance. - 5.4.6 The GLA will work with a provider to identify ways for improving on performance, achievements and quality standards before implementing further measures of intervention.
+- GLA or ESFA Financial health assessment is deemed inadequate; - audit or assurance of work - a qualified opinion following a funding review; a fraud or financial irregularity investigation that reveals evidence to support suspicion or allegations; and/or - a provider failing to provide audit and assurance documents required by the GLA (to be set out in an audit code of practice). - ESFA defines an organisation as high risk "high risk organisation". - GLA is notified that the ESFA considers the provider a high risk organisation, as outlined in the ESFA's funding higher risk organisations and subcontractors policy guidance. - 5.4.6 The GLA will work with a provider to identify ways for improving on performance, achievements and quality standards before implementing further measures of intervention.
 This includes but is not limited to, further performance management points, suspension of payments against grant value, a reduction in the grant value, and regular submission of detailed information such as management accounts or governing body minutes.
 All of which will be agreed upon in an action plan with SMART objectives. - 5.4.7 The Managing Provider Performance Policy for colleges and local authorities sets out intervention triggers and mitigations for grant-funded provision paid on profile.

-5.5 Allocation and payments
+5.5 Allocation & Payments